Sibalo/CheckDigitCalculator/README.md

 ## How to Run
 1. Download the zip file
-2. Extract the zip file
+2. Extract the `Serial Number Service.zip` file
-3. Open the solution(.sln)
+3. Open the solution `Serial Number Service.sln`
 4. Restore NuGet packages
 5. Press Run

+## HAVE FUN!!!